Travel overland from Yunnan to Laos with Mekong River Cruise

 Afterwards your journey continues to Mohan, the border town and gateway to Laos.

 After the formalities have been taken care of the Laotian guide will be waiting for you.
-You travel through the glorious landscape of northern Laos called Oudomxay Namtha.
+You travel through the fantastic landscape of northern Laos called Oudomxay Namtha.

 The town of Luang Namtha is situated on the bank of Namtha River in the forested mountainous landscape of North-Western Laos.